You are here

 Key opportunities have arisen for Chartered Surveyors to contribute to the work of a small independent tribunal, helping to resolve disputes relating to private rented and leasehold property.

-Number of vacancies: There are four immediate appointments and three on a reserve list to fill vacancies that may arise within the next 18 months.
+There are three immediate appointments and one on a reserve list to fill vacancies that may arise within the next two years.

-Location: Professional Members are required in south Wales, in particular the southeast, alothough candidates must be prepared to hear cases across the whole of Wales.
+Professional Members are required in south Wales, in particular the south-east, although successful candidates may be asked to hear cases across the whole of Wales depending on business need.

 About the tribunal